tomalbrc/filament/docs/src/content/item-behaviours.md

 **Make sure to use `minecraft:bow` as `vanillaItem` in order for the item model overrides to work properly!**

-- **Fields**:
+### Fields:
 - `powerMultiplier`: The power multiplier.
 Defaults to `3`
 - `supportedProjectiles`: List of supported items in the inventory for use with the bow.
 Defaults to `["minecraft:arrow", "minecraft:spectral_arrow"]`
 - `supportedHeldProjectiles`: List of supported items for use when in main/offhand.
 Defaults to `["minecraft:arrow", "minecraft:spectral_arrow", "minecraft:firework_rocket"]`
 - `shootSound`: The sound when shooting a projectile.
 Default to `minecraft:entity.arrow.shoot`

 <br>